Actipro/WPF-Controls/Documentation/topics/shell/shelltreelistbox.md

 ---
 # ShellTreeListBox Control

-The [ShellTreeListBox](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox) control presents a shell folder hierarchy in a tree structure, similar to what you see in the left side of Windows Explorer.
+The [ShellTreeListBox](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox) control presents a shell folder hierarchy in a tree structure, similar to what you see in the left side of **Windows Explorer**.

 ![Screenshot](images/browse-for-folder.png)

-It is designed as a standalone control, so it can be used to build 'Browse for Folder' dialogs or can be paired with other shell controls to build a robust folder browser UI.
+It is designed as a standalone control, so it can be used to build **Browse for Folder** dialogs or can be paired with other shell controls to build a robust folder browser UI.

 ## Getting Started

 First, add references to the *ActiproSoftware.Shell.@@PlatformAssemblySuffix.dll*, *ActiproSoftware.Grids.@@PlatformAssemblySuffix.dll*, *ActiproSoftware.Shared.@@PlatformAssemblySuffix.dll* assemblies.
 All three assemblies are required for the Shell product.
 They should have been installed in the GAC during the control installation process.
-However they also will be located in the appropriate Program Files folders.
+However, they also will be located in the appropriate *Program Files* folders.
 See the product's Readme for details on those locations.

 This sample code shows how a [ShellTreeListBox](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox) control pointing to a default root shell folder can be added to any XAML: